NiagaChain/wallet-faq/src/faq/en/dexes-swaps/why-unstoppable-supports-only-dexes.md

 - sell cryptocurrency for fiat currency
 - exchange cryptocurrency via traditional centralized cryptocurrency exchanges (Binance, Coinbase, etc).

-To allow users to buy and sell one cryptocurrency for another cryptocurrency, Unstoppable integrates the biggest decentralized exchanges which allow cryptocurrency trades outside the traditional finance layer.
+To allow users to buy and sell one cryptocurrency for another cryptocurrency, Coinclass integrates the biggest decentralized exchanges which allow cryptocurrency trades outside the traditional finance layer.

 Decentralized cryptocurrency exchanges are open and accessible 24/7 by anyone from anywhere.